• Facebook

 This earthquake cake is a chocolate cake loaded with coconut, pecans, cream cheese and chocolate chips.
 A super gooey and delicious cake that ALWAYS gets rave reviews!

 Looking for something a little different to serve at your next gathering?
 This chocolate earthquake cake is filled to the brim with goodies and starts with a cake mix which means it’s super easy to make.
+Serve this cake alongside other sweet treats such as cheesecake stuffed strawberries and crock pot candy for a dazzling dessert display.

 Let me first start by saying that this earthquake cake is not the prettiest cake out there – but what it lacks in looks it makes up for in flavor!
 This is one fabulous cake loaded with pretty much everything you can imagine – chocolate, pecans, coconut AND cream cheese.
 It also happens to be super easy to make!

-How to make earthquake cake
+How do you make earthquake cake?

 Chocolate cake batter in a baking dish.

-The final step is dollops of sweetened cream cheese and chocolate chips.
 They call this cake an earthquake cake because it looks like there’s been an earthquake when you pull it out of the oven!

 Chocolate cake batter topped with dollops of sweetened cream cheese and chocolate chips.